top of page

 About

-By dissecting, deconstructing, and erasing the former shell of a person, I capture the melancholic feeling that I experience while caring for a loved one with Alzheimer’s.
-It's not always easy to show vulnerability, but through my art, I hope to visually convey the inner struggles and conflicts that humans face.
+By dissecting, deconstructing, and erasing these visual traces of a human body, I capture the melancholic feeling that I experience while caring for a loved one with Alzheimer’s.
+My aim is to convey the vulnerability of human experience and open a space for connection - where unspoken struggles can be both seen and shared.

 Potrait_edited_edited.jpg